 - Miss Netherlands – Morgan Doelwijt, 19,

-This Dutch beauty queen is a sports, dance and travel enthusiast.
+This Dutch beauty queen is a sport, dance and travel enthusiast.
 She has big shoes to fill since Tessa Le Conge’s victory last year, but her strong desire to achieve a back-to-back win for the Netherlands is her greatest motivation.

 - Miss Suriname – Francisca Wong Loi Sing, 21

-She expressed her excitement in coming to the Philippines as she hopes to gain friends from different parts of the world and learning their diverse cultures along the way.
+She expressed her excitement in coming to the Philippines as she hopes to gain friends from different parts of the world and learning about their diverse cultures along the way.

 - Miss India – Sonika Roy, 23

-This multi-lingual, trained Indian classical and Bollywood dancer, model and actress has worked in several movies and modelled for many luxury brands.
+This multi-lingual, trained Indian classical and Bollywood dancer, model and actress has worked in several movies and modeled for many luxury brands.
 She hopes to win not just the crown but the hearts of her fellow candidates and the global audience.

 - Miss Bangladesh – Marjana Chowdhury, 23